Robert De Niro’s grandson dies: ‘Loved you beyond words’

-(WJW) – In a heartbreaking announcement, Drena De Niro, the adopted daughter of renowned actor Robert De Niro, confirmed the death of her son, Leandro De Niro Rodriguez.
+(WJW) – Drena De Niro, the adopted daughter of renowned actor Robert De Niro, has confirmed the death of her son, Leandro De Niro Rodriguez.

 Leandro was just 19.